 We support String, Integer, Date, Decimal and Boolean data types

 You will receive an email notification when the upload process completes, including the error report.
 You can also cc' multiple people within and outside the org on customer or event data imports.

 You can validate your import by searching for users from your file.
 Go to the Customer Attributes page and search for a sample user.

-- If the most recent upload finished with no errors, we mark it as success
+- On the user uploads page dashboard, the status column reflects the last upload.
+If the most recent upload finished with no errors, we mark it as success.

-- If the most recent upload finished but has some errors, we mark it as completed
+- If the most recent upload finished but has some errors, we mark it as completed.